 Whether it's little tykes in oversized pads or high school kids in serious competition, the dangers of high-impact sports are in the spotlight.
-Coaches and parents are aware that they need to keep their athletes' heads protected to avoid the dangers of concussions.
+Coaches and parents are aware they need to keep their athletes' heads protected to avoid the dangers of concussions.

 Researchers from University of California at Berkeley, Duke University and the University of North Carolina at Chapel Hill say even children who play a single season of football can experience microscopic changes in their brains.
 The team analyzed MRIs of players between the ages of 15 and 17 after football season and discovered changes in the gray matter in the front and back areas of the brain.